Magic Valley Regional Airport: The Jet Age

 The jet age arrived in Twin Falls during the early 1970s.
-In 1972, Hughes Airwest was operating four daily jet flights from Twin Falls with Douglas DC-9-10 and McDonnell Douglas DC-9-30 aircraft with nonstop service twice daily to both Boise (BOI) and Salt Lake City (SLC) as well as direct, no change of plane jet service to Los Angeles (LAX), Harry Reid International Airport (LAS), (SEA), Spokane International Airport (GEG), Hollywood Burbank Airport (BUR), Pasco (PSC), and Lewiston-Nez Perce County Airport (LWS).
+In 1972, Hughes Airwest was operating four daily jet flights from Twin Falls with Douglas DC-9-10 and McDonnell Douglas DC-9-30 aircraft with nonstop service twice daily to both Boise (BOI) and Salt Lake City (SLC) and direct, no change of plane jet service to Los Angeles (LAX), Harry Reid International Airport (LAS), (SEA), Spokane International Airport (GEG), Hollywood Burbank Airport (BUR), Pasco (PSC), and Lewiston-Nez Perce County Airport (LWS).
 The July 1, 1972 Hughes Airwest system timetable stated that Twin Falls was the "jet gateway" for the Sun Valley, Idaho summer and ski resort area as the Friedman Memorial Airport (SUN) serving Sun Valley did not have airline jet flights at this time and was only served by commuter air carriers operating turboprop and prop aircraft during the 1970s.
 By 1975, Hughes Airwest was continuing to operate all flights into Twin Falls with DC-9-10 and DC-9-30 jets with service to Boise (BOI), Salt Lake City (SLC), Stockton (SCK), Pocatello (PIH), San Francisco (SFO), Los Angeles (LAX), Orange County (SNA), Las Vegas (LAS), Seattle (SEA), Portland, OR (PDX), Spokane (GEG) and Idaho Falls (IDA).
 During the ski season in early 1976, the airline had added nonstop DC-9 flights between Twin Falls and both Los Angeles (LAX) and San Francisco (SFO) which were operated only on Saturdays.